freddiehaddad/fast-track-to-rust/src/enum.md

 ## Using an `enum` for Errors

-For our grep program, we’ll create an `enum` to represent possible errors during `Interval` operations.
+For our rustle program, we’ll create an `enum` to represent possible errors during `Interval` operations.
 For example, when a user creates an `Interval`, the starting value must be less than or equal to the ending value.
 Additionally, if a user wants to merge two intervals, they must overlap.
 If these conditions aren't met, we’ll return an error (`Err`) using one of our `enum` variants.

 ## Defining an `enum`